sourcejs/workshop-lsg-driven-development/README.md

 </section>
 ```

-Run SourceJS and open the Spec to view the result http://localhost:8080/specs/button
+Run SourceJS and open the Spec to view the result [localhost:8080/specs/button](http://localhost:8080/specs/button).

 Use [browser-sync](https://github.com/sourcejs/sourcejs-contrib-browser-sync) plugin to develop your Spec next to browser window with auto-update.

-Following Living Style Guide driven development, all components and UI element are developed right in the documentation.
-Leaving all component states and modifiers in the same page helps to test Front-end faster and gives a better overview of element features.
+**Following Living Style Guide driven development, all components and UI element are developed right in the documentation.
+Leaving all component states and modifiers in the same page helps to test Front-end faster and gives a better overview of element features.**

 ### Step 2: CSS Doc